Editor's Note: This story originally appeared on Living on the Cheap.

 4. Save on electricity and other utilities

 It’s easy to waste money at home without realizing it.
 A light accidentally left on while you’re at the office or the thermostat turned up too high will increase your utility bills with no benefit to you.

 Instead, adopt seasonal living habits to decrease your reliance on electricity for climate control.

 In winter, put on a heavy sweater and socks or slippers rather than turning up the heat, and block any cool air seeping in through doors or windows.
 In summer, do the opposite: Wear cool, loose clothing and install a ceiling fan to help minimize your use of A/C.

 Year-round, adjust your living habits to conserve energy; it’s good for the environment and is a smart strategy to save money!
 Before you open the refrigerator, think about what you need to get.

-Buy CFL lightbulbs to replace incandescent bulbs.
+Buy energy-saving bulbs to replace incandescent bulbs; the initial cost may be higher, but you’ll save over time.
 Turn off the TV and go to bed rather than fall asleep with it still turned on.

 Unplug phones and computers as soon as they are fully charged.
 Install a programmable thermostat for heating and air conditioning, and be sure to change the furnace air filter (quarterly or monthly).
 Turn lights and fans off when you leave a room.

 Most people spend a good deal of their budget on meals, from dining out to groceries.
 One smart money habit is to track your food expenses and take a hard look at where you can save.
 Meal planning is one of the best ways to keep grocery bills to a minimum.

 Standardize a monthly menu of foods and recipes your family prefers, focusing on easy, made-from-scratch meals using inexpensive ingredients like beans and pasta.
 You’ll find several financial benefits.